Homebrew/homebrew-cask/CONTRIBUTING.md

 Some style guidelines:

-* All Casks and code should be indented using two spaces (never tabs)
+* All Casks and code should be indented using two spaces (never tabs).
+When `brew cask style` contradicts this, `style` must be followed.
-* There should not be any extraneous comments - the only comments that should be used are the ones explicitly defined in the [Cask Language Reference](doc/cask_language_reference)
+* There should not be any extraneous comments - the only comments that should be used are the ones explicitly defined in the [Cask Language Reference](doc/cask_language_reference).
-* The stanza order and position of newlines is important to make things easier (See [Stanza order](doc/cask_language_reference/#stanza-order))
+* The stanza order and position of newlines is important to make things easier (See [Stanza order](doc/cask_language_reference/#stanza-order)).
-* Use string manipulations to improve the maintainability of your Cask (See [`version` methods](doc/cask_language_reference/stanzas/version.md#version-methods))
+* Use string manipulations to improve the maintainability of your Cask (See [`version` methods](doc/cask_language_reference/stanzas/version.md#version-methods)).
-* Test your cask using `brew cask audit/style` (See [testing](doc/development/adding_a_cask.md#testing-your-new-cask))
+* Test your cask using `brew cask audit/style` (See [testing](doc/development/adding_a_cask.md#testing-your-new-cask)).
-* Make one Pull Request per Cask change
+* Make one Pull Request per Cask change.
-* Squash commits after updating a Pull Request
+* Do not Squash commits after updating a Pull Request.
-* Use descriptive commit messages - mention app name and version (ie. `Upgrade Transmission.app to v2.82`)
+* Use descriptive commit messages - mention app name and version (ie. `Upgrade Transmission.app to v2.82`).